Shobna Gulati: Early life

 Gulati was born in Oldham to Punjabi Hindu parents.
 Gulati was raised a Hindu, and married in a Hindu ceremony.

 Gulati grew up in Openshaw, Manchester, and became friends with actress Sarah Lancashire.
-Gulati has a degree in Arabic and Middle Eastern politics from the University of Manchester.
+Gulati has a degree in Arabic and Middle Eastern politics from the University of Manchester, followed by a post-graduate degree in dance.

 Career

 One of Gulati's earliest appearances was as a dancer in the video for Boy George's 1991 single "Bow Down Mister".
 In the late 1990s, they appeared in both series of Victoria Wood's BBC sitcom dinnerladies.
 They appeared as Ameena Badawi from October to December 2000 in EastEnders.
 They appeared in Coronation Street as Sunita and in the same role in "East Street", a crossover between both soaps, as part of the 2010 Children In Need telethon.
 In 2001, they appeared in the short film Shadowscan, directed by Tinge Krishnan, which won a Bafta Award and, in 2004, was nominated for a Manchester Evening News theatre award for their work in the play Dancing Within Walls, which was staged at the Contact Theatre in Manchester.

 Gulati has also appeared on the TV quiz shows Call My Bluff, Have I Got News for You, The Weakest Link, Russian Roulette and as Diana Ross in Celebrity Stars in Their Eyes.
 In early 2006, Gulati took part in the Reality TV series Soapstar Superstar.

 After Gulati left Coronation Street for the first time in 2006, they played Nisha Clayton, a regular role in the final series of Where the Heart Is, and made appearances in New Street Law and the one-off comedy drama Magnolia, which was written by Dave Spikey for BBC's Comedy Playhouse series.

 In October 2006, Gulati appeared at the Royal Albert Hall as part of a short skit featured in The Secret Policeman's Ball.
 In the sketch, Gulati and their co-star Nitin Ganatra play a holidaying couple who are under the mistaken belief Guantanamo Bay is a holiday resort.
 The sketch also starred the American actors Chevy Chase and Seth Green.

 Gulati was one of the storytellers in a CBBC revival of Jackanory and in the UK tour of the hit play Girls Night by Louise Roche.
 They also appeared on the Channel 4 special Empire's Children, tracing her family's history during the partition of India.
 In summer 2007, they appeared in Pretend You Have Big Buildings at the Royal Exchange, Manchester.

 In 2008, Gulati made their debut as a filmmaker, producing the short film Akshay for the motiroti's 60x60 Secs.
 This was shortlisted for the Satyajit Ray short film awards.
 During this same period, they returned to their Coronation Street role as Sunita Alahan, where they stayed for three years.